 In the unfortunate event that you’ve incurred an ATM fee that you’d like to contest, contact your bank’s customer service line to see if they will reimburse ATM charges.
 Once your statement cycle comes to a close, or the fee appears on your digital list of transactions, you have a couple options.

 Contact your bank for a fee reimbursement yourself

 It may be intimidating, or even just a hassle.
 However, if you’re properly prepared for the conversation it’s likely to go smoother than you anticipate.

 Have Cushion Do It for You

 While negotiating ATM fees yourself is possible, the process can be time consuming and exhausting.
-If you’re looking for a more stress-free method, Cushion is happy to negotiate on your behalf.
+If you’re looking for a more stress-free method, Cushion can negotiate on your behalf.*